Skip to main content

 • Reduce the 30-day failure rate among new hires from 12% to 4%

-• Conduct 15 interviews to identify improvements with the onboarding process
+• Conduct 15 interviews to identify improvements to the onboarding process.

 Objective: Building a culture where all employees feel included and comfortable contributing ideas or asking for support.